Aggregate-Intellect/sherpa/README.md

 **TWITTER THREAD SUMMARY OF THE TALK:**

-* `Opportunities for large language models in startups and innovation`
+* Opportunities for large language models in startups and innovation
-    * `1/4: Large language models offer exciting possibilities for startups and product development.
+    * 1/21: Large language models offer exciting possibilities for startups and product development.
 They can revolutionize the innovation process with qualitatively new ways of problem-solving.
-Before building a product, take a step back and see if an approach powered by these models could serve a purpose.`
+Before building a product, take a step back and see if an approach powered by these models could serve a purpose.
-    * `2/4: GitHub co-pilot is a perfect example of how large language models can be used in engineering.
-By offering new ways of writing code, it streamlines the development process and allows engineers to focus on solving problems.`
+    * 2/21: GitHub co-pilot is a perfect example of how large language models can be used in engineering.
+By offering new ways of writing code, it streamlines the development process and allows engineers to focus on solving problems.
-    * `3/4: Quick feedback from users is crucial for product development, even if you are one of the target users.
-Hackathons and accelerators can be beneficial to startups by providing access to large language models as a service and infrastructure credits.`
+    * 3/21: Quick feedback from users is crucial for product development, even if you are one of the target users.
+Hackathons and accelerators can be beneficial to startups by providing access to large language models as a service and infrastructure credits.
-    * `4/4: Building a lean, agile startup focused on R&D is aided by resources such as infrastructure credits, tax credits, subsidies, marketing grants, and IP support.
-In Canada, AI startups receive federal and provincial programs supporting R&D. Bootstrapping can sustain a company from day one.`
+    * 4/21: Building a lean, agile startup focused on R&D is aided by resources such as infrastructure credits, tax credits, subsidies, marketing grants, and IP support.
+In Canada, AI startups receive federal and provincial programs supporting R&D. Bootstrapping can sustain a company from day one.
-    * `Bootstrapping can be a good way to sustain a company based on revenue from day one.
+    * 5/21: Bootstrapping can be a good way to sustain a company based on revenue from day one.
 It also forces you to start selling as soon as possible to get revenue and establish quick feedback for market fit.
-Investment is not always necessary for R&D.`
+Investment is not always necessary for R&D.
-* `IP strategy for large language models`
+* IP strategy for large language models
-    * `Tweet 1: When building large language models for commercialization, it's important to consider IP strategy and seek advice from experts.`
+    * 6/21: When building large language models for commercialization, it's important to consider IP strategy and seek advice from experts.
-    * `Tweet 2: Applying large language models to improve existing capabilities may not be patentable, but rethinking the entire approach to solve a problem in a new way is more likely to be patentable. #MLdevelopment #IPstrategy`
+    * 7/21: Applying large language models to improve existing capabilities may not be patentable, but rethinking the entire approach to solve a problem in a new way is more likely to be patentable. #MLdevelopment #IPstrategy
-* `Large language models for R&D`
+* Large language models for R&D
-    * `Tweet 1: During R&D, specify tasks, models to optimize, & create dataset to evaluate models against.
-Use large language models for weak label generation & data augmentation to make data set curation easier. #AI #ML #R&D`
+    * 8/21: During R&D, specify tasks, models to optimize, & create dataset to evaluate models against.
+Use large language models for weak label generation & data augmentation to make data set curation easier. #AI #ML #R&D
-    * `Tweet 2: R&D conversations are often open & difficult to structure, but they can still be turned into components used by large language models.
-For example, to create a conversational bot for Slack, modularize into 3 LLM calls for message, trigger, & audience classification. #AI #ML #chatbot`
+    * 9/21: R&D conversations are often open & difficult to structure, but they can still be turned into components used by large language models.
+For example, to create a conversational bot for Slack, modularize into 3 LLM calls for message, trigger, & audience classification. #AI #ML #chatbot
-    * `Tweet 3: With modularization & templated code repository, create conversational bot very quickly.
-Use LLM-generated info for message content classification, trigger classification, & audience classification. #AI #ML #chatbot #Slack`
+    * 10/21: With modularization & templated code repository, create conversational bot very quickly.
+Use LLM-generated info for message content classification, trigger classification, & audience classification. #AI #ML #chatbot #Slack
-* `Microservices and modularization of products based on large language models`
+* Microservices and modularization of products based on large language models
-    * `1/7: Large language models (LLMs) can be used in various stages of a project, including engineering and production.
-They can be leveraged to build microservices or components that work together to produce the desired output.`
+    * 11/21: Large language models (LLMs) can be used in various stages of a project, including engineering and production.
+They can be leveraged to build microservices or components that work together to produce the desired output.
-    * `2/7: Treating a LLM as one of the microservices of a product enables breaking down the problem into smaller and more manageable pieces.
-This allows for easier implementation and development, additional R&D, unit testing, and quality control.`
+    * 12/21: Treating a LLM as one of the microservices of a product enables breaking down the problem into smaller and more manageable pieces.
+This allows for easier implementation and development, additional R&D, unit testing, and quality control.
-    * `3/7: This approach also allows for easier explainability and optimization of the process.
-The components in the architecture of a system that leverages LLMs should interface the language skills of GPT-like models and domain-specific expertise to get the best results.`
+    * 13/21: This approach also allows for easier explainability and optimization of the process.
+The components in the architecture of a system that leverages LLMs should interface the language skills of GPT-like models and domain-specific expertise to get the best results.
-    * `4/7: In our slack app example, the LLM prompts used depend on the context and specifics of what is being done.
-In some cases, having a good prompt engineer is crucial, while in others, we can just pass exemplars that would have a bigger influence on the performance.`
+    * 14/21: In our slack app example, the LLM prompts used depend on the context and specifics of what is being done.
+In some cases, having a good prompt engineer is crucial, while in others, we can just pass exemplars that would have a bigger influence on the performance.
-    * `5/7: We can add a dialogue analysis component to control the prompts generated by LLMs in a particular domain.
-This component can infer information necessary to determine the most relevant examples when generating probing questions.`
+    * 15/21: We can add a dialogue analysis component to control the prompts generated by LLMs in a particular domain.
+This component can infer information necessary to determine the most relevant examples when generating probing questions.
-    * `6/7: Another component can create dynamic prompts for in-context learning by choosing the best exemplars from a repository or by retrieving documents containing domain knowledge.
-This can significantly improve the performance of LLMs.`
+    * 16/21: Another component can create dynamic prompts for in-context learning by choosing the best exemplars from a repository or by retrieving documents containing domain knowledge.
+This can significantly improve the performance of LLMs.
-    * `7/7: Finally, a quality control component can rank generated candidates in case the LLM generates a question or answer that is not suitable.
-Rule-based and human-crafted questions generated using question recipes can also be used to ensure that inappropriate responses are avoided.`
+    * 17/21: Finally, a quality control component can rank generated candidates in case the LLM generates a question or answer that is not suitable.
+Rule-based and human-crafted questions generated using question recipes can also be used to ensure that inappropriate responses are avoided.
-* `Production stage of large language models`
+* Production stage of large language models
-    * `Tweet 1: In production, large language models can be optimized by combining them with other components to create an ecosystem of microservices that work together.
-This approach ensures better performance and improved efficiency of the overall system.`
+    * 18/21: In production, large language models can be optimized by combining them with other components to create an ecosystem of microservices that work together.
+This approach ensures better performance and improved efficiency of the overall system.
-    * `Tweet 2: When optimizing costs during a project, evaluating both performance and cost is crucial.
+    * 19/21: When optimizing costs during a project, evaluating both performance and cost is crucial.
 If a cheaper model performs almost as well as a more expensive one, it's advisable to choose the former.
-This way, you can save money without compromising on performance.`
+This way, you can save money without compromising on performance.
-    * `Tweet 3: After some data is collected and the overall system performance is more well established, it's sometimes possible to replace large language models with cheaper and leaner models in production.
-This approach helps to reduce costs without sacrificing performance.`
+    * 20/21: After some data is collected and the overall system performance is more well established, it's sometimes possible to replace large language models with cheaper and leaner models in production.
+This approach helps to reduce costs without sacrificing performance.
-    * `Tweet 4: When building a startup with large language models, it's essential to consider the service level availability uptime of cloud infrastructure.
+    * 21/21: When building a startup with large language models, it's essential to consider the service level availability uptime of cloud infrastructure.
 Microsoft Azure Open AI service offers 99.9% uptime, ensuring that your system will be available to users when they need it.

 _Resources_
 - [Which Model Shall I Choose?
 Cost/Quality Trade-offs for Text Classification Tasks](https://arxiv.org/abs/2301.07006)